Security, Architecture, Compliance

 Understanding Trust Zones

 A trust zone is an isolated security perimeter designed to protect data based on its classification level.
-Think of it as a secure room within a building—only authorized personnel can enter, and everything that comes in or goes out is carefully controlled and logged.
+Think of it as a secure room within a building, only authorized personnel can enter, and everything that comes in or goes out is carefully controlled and logged.

 • Physical or logical isolation separates sensitive workloads from general-purpose processing

-• Network segmentation restricts communication paths between zones
+• Network segmentation restricts communication paths between zones (like building walls between rooms)

-• Access controls enforce the principle of least privilege
+• Access controls enforce the principle of least privilege (users get only the minimum access they need)

 • Data transformation boundaries ensure sensitive data is sanitized before leaving high-security zones